learn-academy-2023-alpha/week-7-assessment/interview-questions.md

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-method="GET"    /students
+action: "GET"    route: /students

-method="POST"   /students
+action: "POST"   route: /students

-method="GET"    /students/new
+action: "GET"    route: /students/new

-method="GET"    /students/2
+action: "GET"    route: /students/2

-method="GET"    /students/2/edit
+action: "GET"    route: /students/2/edit

-method="PATCH"  /students/2
+action: "PATCH"  route: /students/2

-method="DELETE" /students/2
+action: "DELETE" route: /students/2